 Create a Wi-Fi Hotspot

-Ê Hotspot On
+Hotspot on Contraction of the second s

-œ Name: Nyx101_dc7edc0c
+Name: Nyx88_a5d8

-1 Password: ••••• ٥
+Password: ••••• •

-Channel: 11
+Channel: ~

-ᅙ Set HotSpot
+?
+Set HotSpot

 - You can enable or disable the hotspot by sliding the button ON/OFF. - You can change the hotspot channel if your area is fully crowded with Wi-Fi networks.
 Channels 1, 6, and 11 [default] are the best channels for 2.4 GHz Wi-Fi.
 These are the only channels in the 2.4 GHz frequency band that don't overlap with each other.
 You'll only want to consider using a different channel if each of these channels is overcrowded in your coverage area. - Wi-Fi hotspot has been configured from the factory with a channel width of 20 MHz which improves reliability.
 40 MHz Wireless-N is rarely optimal, as it will interfere with nearly the entire spectrum of Wireless-N channels.